 Managing payroll for a small team has its challenges.
-The paperwork and time commitment alone can overwhelm any savvy business owner with hundreds of other responsibilities.
-Proper payroll requires careful planning and proper tools to get the job done so your employees can expect their pay cheques to arrive on time, without any errors.
+The paperwork and time commitment alone can overwhelm even the most savvy business owner.
+Payroll requires careful planning and proper tools to get the job done so your employees can receive their pay cheques on time and error-free.

-The best place to find this information is on the Government of Canada payroll website.
-There, you’ll find everything you need to know on managing employee payroll for your small business.
+One of the best resources for payroll information is the Canada Revenue Agency (CRA) website.
+There, you’ll find everything you need to know on payroll best practices for your small business.

-A payroll communication plan is simply a clear understanding of pay structure between you and your employees.
-The purpose is to avoid any miscommunication, errors or unclear agreements and to help employees understand their net pay.
-It may be included in the onboarding package you give to your employees on their first day with information on their pay schedule or how vacation accrual is handled.
+The purpose of a payroll communication plan is to avoid any miscommunication, errors, or unclear agreements and to help employees understand their net pay.
+The plan may be included in an onboarding package, with information such as an employee’s pay schedule or how vacation accrual is handled.

 The Canadian Payroll Association recommends the following measures: